CatalystCode/bedrock-end-to-end-dx/README.md

 ```

-Now that Olina has scaffolded out the globally common configuration for the `discovery-service`, she wants to define the first cluster that Fabrikam is deploying in the east region.
-To do that, she enters the `discovery-service` directory above and issues the command:
+Now that Olina has scaffolded out the globally common configuration for the `discovery-cluster`, she wants to define the first cluster that Fabrikam is deploying in the east region.
+To do that, she enters the `discovery-cluster` directory above and issues the command:

 ```bash
 $ spk infra scaffold --name east